Best holiday rental deals in Cork

 We summarised price information data in the above graph to give you more insights into prices in Cork.
 It is during one week in August (03/08 - 10/08) that you will find the highest prices for the next months.
 The cheapest week to book a holiday rental is in February (01/02 - 08/02).

 Our availability graph helps you identify the busiest months in Cork.
 In July (27/07 - 03/08), only 51 are available.
 The week with the highest percentage of available lettings is in October (12/10 - 19/10).

 The Weather in Cork

-This is the climate diagram in Cork.
+This is the climate diagram for Cork.
 During July, maximum temperatures climb above 18°.
 No heat wave is expected in January, when minimum average temperatures usally hit a 3° low.
-The rainiest month is July while the driest month is March.
+The rainiest month is July, while the driest month is March.

 Enjoy gorgeous Cork with a cosy holiday cottage

 When locals claim that Cork is the 'real capital of Ireland', you'd better believe it.
 Young at heart, and cosmopolitan in nature, Cork enchants with its artisan coffee bars, stylish waterfront and fabulous pub scene.
 Set upon the banks of the River Lee, there's much to see and do here that a cosy holiday cottage is the perfect way to explore it all.

 Kick start your day with a full Irish breakfast comprising of sausages, black pudding, rashers of bacon, eggs and mushrooms.
 An old Cork favourite is pigs' feet, better known as 'crubeens', and eaten by hand.
 Drisheen black pudding made from milk, salt, fat, breadcrumbs and the blood of a cow, pig or sheep is a local delight.